Follow this Spotify playlist for some remarkable Reggae grooves…

 In addition, he released his own studio album, Ecosystem, in June 2017.
 The record serves up a classic sound that will appeal to Reggae aficionados and a wider audience of music lovers.
 Ecosystem is the embodiment of Courtney John’s fascination with our planet and the times, which is manifest in the tune “Southern Wind.”
 The theme of this album is that in the hardship and challenges we face there is always hope and the message is conveyed lyrically, and through John’s ephemeral voice.

 New Zealand producer, Lord Echo, creates from a sonic palette of 1960’s production techniques and the influences of his favorite styles of music — Jamaican Reggae, East and West African music and American Funk and Soul.
-Listen to a pair of tunes that deftly capture the modern Reggae vibe — “Low To The Street” from his remarkable 2017 record, Harmonies, on Soundway Records.
+Listen to a pair of tunes that deftly capture the modern Reggae vibe — “Low To The Street” from his remarkable 2017 record, Harmonies, on Soundway Records — one of the best albums of 2017.
 And, the potent instrumental Reggae song, “Rhythm 77” from his excellent album “Melodies.”

 Hip-Hop producer Grimez put together some of the greatest players in Cincinnati to form Nomadic Warriors, a dope band that released an EP in 2017 with radical Reggae instrumentals, and underground Hip-Hop breaks.
 “Immortal Ancestors” is my favorite tune from that album because of the happy Reggae vibe, soulful horns, and dope drumming.